castanhas98/mkm_bot/README.md

 # mkm_bot

 A cardmarket.com bot to help updating card stock prices.
+Currently, the bot checks the highest price for each card, between From, Trend, 1-, 7-, and 30-day averages and prices the card as 25% above that value (or 15%, for cards above 15 euros).

-LIMITATION: to 300 foil and 300 non-foil cards.
+LIMITATION: Currently, the bot has the limitation of only being able to handle up to 300 foil and up to 300 non-foil cards.

 ## Installation